philippkeller/blog-random-howtos/source/_posts/How-to-install-matomo-for-nginx-on-amazon-linux-2.md

 - Run `sudo systemctl enable php-fpm` to start php-fpm at boot time
 - Run `sudo systemctl start php-fpm` to start the service

 Now, https://matomo.mydomain.com/ should show a running matomo!
+If all goes well… 🤞

+Now, before you start that setup process, go sure to create a mysql database and user for matomo, see [this official documentation](https://matomo.org/faq/how-to-install/faq_23484/).
+Please not that you need `mysql -u root -p` to start the mysql shell.

-If all goes well… 🤞 I hope I have covered everything.
+I hope I covered everything.
 The installation was not super straight forward for me (that's why I created this howto!), if I forgot something, please put a comment.